takaya1337/takaya1337.github.io/htb/en/01/index.md

 <img src="https://takaya1337.github.io/htb/assets/01/02-ftp.png">
 </p>

 If you take some time in exploring the FTP, you will find two folders: "Backup" and "Engineer".
-To make everything easier, download everything first.
+Download the files to proceed.
 <br>

 <p align="center">
 <img src="https://takaya1337.github.io/htb/assets/01/03-ftperror.png">
 </p>

-You can use the ftp-command `get` to download files from an FTP server, but it won't work everytime.
-If you use the Linux FTP command-line client out of the box, you should get the same error as me, though I haven't tried the GUI or the Windows version of the client.
+You can use the ftp-command `get` to download files from an FTP server, but it won't work flawlessly everytime.
+If you're using the Linux FTP command-line client out of the box, you should get the same error as me, though I haven't tried the GUI or the Windows version of the client.

 A quick search shows that the file is "not transferred correctly" because the way FTP transfer files, **ASCII mode** and **Binary mode**.